-- Length should be between 3,000 and 5,000 words. - Concepts from The Goal should be included wherever appropriate. - Any lessons learned from studying the four major cases covered in the course should be included. - The practice of creative inquiry (asking interesting questions) should be demonstrated.
+- Length should be between 3,000 and 5,000 words. - Concepts from The Goal should be included wherever appropriate. - Any lessons learned from studying the cases covered in the course should be included. - The practice of creative inquiry (asking interesting questions) should be demonstrated. - Submit in Canvas before the announced due date and time.